SuyashAlphaC/My-Audit-Reviews/ThunderLoans/Findings.md

 ```
     3. The user then repays the first flash loan, and then repays the second flash loan.

-I have created a proof of code located in my `audit-data` folder.
-It is too large to include here.

 **Recommended Mitigation:** Consider using a different price oracle mechanism, like a Chainlink price feed with a Uniswap TWAP fallback oracle.